-Jointly Controlled Operations are activities undertaken by the Authority in conjunction with other bodies that involve the use of the assets and resources of all of the organisations rather than the establishment of a separate entity.
-The Authority recognises on its Balance Sheet the assets that it controls and the liabilities that it incurs and debits and credits the Comprehensive Income and Expenditure Statement with the expenditure it incurs and the share of the income it may earn from the activity of the operation.
+Joint Operations are activities undertaken by the Authority in conjunction with other bodies where there is joint control and the parties have rights to the assets, and obligations for the liabilities of the arrangement.
+Joint control exists where unanimous consent is required from the parties sharing control for decisions about relevant activities.
+The Authority recognises on its Balance Sheet its own assets and the liabilities that it incurs, and debits and credits the Comprehensive Income and Expenditure Statement with the expenditure it incurs and the share of the income it may earn from the activity of the operation.